 If you’re a sponsor, having the right knowledge base coupled with a solid investment management tool can help you get the most out of raising capital for your next real estate venture and allows you to draw in the ideal investors and speed up the entire syndication process.

-InvestNext can help you manage the entire life cycle of your real estate syndication.
+InvestNext can help you manage the entire life cycle of your real estate syndication deal.
 Our full-service investment management software allows you to efficiently oversee all aspects of your capital raise in one place.
 From same-day ACH transactions to waterfall calculations, impress your investors with stylish deal rooms and a clean-cut easy-to-use investor portal.

 Schedule a demo today to see how our team can help you to welcome the next level of raising capital.